-The Disputed Domain Name consists of the words "RELX", "wholesale" and ".com".
-"RELX" is identical to the Complainant's mark. "wholesale" is a descriptive term and cannot help to differentiate the Disputed Domain Name, whereas the top level domain name suffix ".com" shall be disregarded from the comparison.
-Here, the Panelist considers that the word "wholesale" may even add to the confusion by suggesting that the Disputed Domain Name or its associated website is being used for wholesale services of the Complainant's "RELX" products.
+The Disputed Domain Name consists of "RELX", "hongkong" and ".net".
+"RELX" is identical to the Complainant's mark. "hongkong" is a geographical name and here it does not help to differentiate the Disputed Domain Name. ".net" is a top level domain suffix and generally cannot help to differentiate a disputed domain name.
+The distinctive part of the Disputed Domain Name is therefore "RELX" which is identical to the Complainant's mark.
+Here, the Panelists considers that the inclusion of "hongkong" in the Disputed Domain Name may even add to the confusion by suggesting that the Disputed Domain Name or its associated website is or is connected to a Hong Kong based/related website run by the Complainant.